soheilGarfami/Movie_analysis_recommendation_system/README.md

 # Movie Analysis and Recommendation System

-In this project, we will clean and analyze movie datasets using Python, followed by the implementation of various recommendation systems.
+In this project, we will be working with a movie dataset to clean, analyze, and gain insights from the data.
+Following this, we will implement and explore various types of recommendation systems to generate predictions.
+Our goal is to understand and compare the effectiveness of different recommendation algorithms in providing personalized movie suggestions.

 <img src="img/whatching.jpg"/>